-Nearly 500 square miles of winding streets, atop or between seven storied hills and freckled with world-renowned attractions, Rome is a lot to maneuver almost any way you look at it.
+With miles of winding streets, along or between the city's historic seven hills, Rome is a lot to maneuver almost any way you look at it.
 Understanding the Eternal City's layout can help you from becoming eternally lost.

 Accessible via the Colosseo and Circo Massimo metro stops.

-The crumbling yet still-magnificent Ancient Rome is at the center of the city, in part of a larger area called the Centro Storico (or historic district).
-View the Colosseum, which a couple centuries ago, would host 80 A.D.'s spectator sports -- think Russell Crowe in the film Gladiator.
-Consequently, Romans donning Gladiator costumes (who sadly don't resemble Crowe) fill this area and will solicit several euros for a picture taken with them.
-Also here are Palatine Hill, the Roman Forum and Circus Maximus.
+The crumbling yet still magnificent Ancient Rome is at the center of the city, in part of a larger area called the Centro Storico (or historic district).
+View the Colosseum, which centuries ago, would host spectator sports – think Russell Crowe in the film "Gladiator."
+Consequently, Romans donning gladiator costumes fill this area and will solicit many euros for a picture taken with them.
+Other attractions in the area include Palatine Hill, the Roman Forum and Circus Maximus.

-When you're finished touring the nearby Capitoline Museum (Musei Capitolini), make sure to check out the Michelangelo-designed Piazza del Campidoglio.
-Frommer's says, "Because of its ancient streets, airy piazzas, classical atmosphere, and heartland location, this is a good place to stay."
+When you've finished touring the nearby Capitoline Museum (Musei Capitolini), make sure to check out the Michelangelo-designed Piazza del Campidoglio.

 Accessible via the Barberini and Spagna metro stops.